Skip To Content

 Insulin is a hormone produced by the pancreas, an organ located behind the stomach.
 It is responsible for moving glucose from the bloodstream into the cells to provide energy needed for daily life.
 In people with diabetes, the body produces too little or no insulin or it does not respond properly to the insulin that is produced.
 As a result, glucose builds up in the blood and may overflow into the urine where it is excreted from the body.
 Therefore, the cells lose their main source of energy.

-According to the Center for Disease Control and Prevention, 29.1 million people or 9.3 percent of the population have diabetes.
+According to the Center for Disease Control and Prevention, 29.1 million people have diabetes.

 Osteoporosis is a condition in which the bones become less dense and more likely to fracture.
 Fractures from osteoporosis can result in pain and disability.
 In the United States, more than 53 million people either already have osteoporosis or are at high risk due to low bone mass.